DefangLabs/defang/README.md

 # Defang

-Defang is a radically simpler way for developers to create, deploy, and manage cloud applications.
+Defang is a radically simpler way for developers to develop, deploy, and debug cloud applications.

 This repo includes: